stat6250-s17/course-questions-wiki/week-03/README.md

 * *Question (aalshehry−stat6250):* Why code formatting is important?
 * *Answer (aalshehry−stat6250):* Even though, SAS statements can be written in any format, a consistent layout improve readability and helps understand the program's purpose easily.

-- Question (yzhu12-stat6250): When a Syntex error occurs and SAS displays the word ERROR, what information will it identify?
+- Question (yzhu12-stat6250): It's a good idea to begin DATA steps, proc steps, and RUN statements on which side to indent statements within a step?
-- Answer (yzhu12-stat6250): It will identify the location of the error and explans the cause of error.
+- Answer (yzhu12-stat6250): On the left side.